rhildred/rhildred.github.io.20170718/courses/MB215/openUp.md

     back to the old one.
 The difficulty with this method is the expense of paying for the equipment and people to keep two systems going at the same time.
-    * Phased implementation: This means that parts of the new system are phased in separately—either at different times (parallel) or all at once in groups (direct).
+    * Phased implementation: This means that parts of the new system are phased in separately ... either at different times (parallel) or all at once in groups (direct).
     * Pilot implementation: This means that the entire system is tried out, but only by some users.
 Once the reliability has been proved, the system